Nationalarenan

+65,000 at concerts would require a small stage.
+The record attendance is just over 60,000.
+The record attendance for football is slightly over 50,000 for a club league match; for these matches, standing spectators are allowed.

 History

-Initially there were plans to build a new national stadium close to the indoor venue Ericsson Globe in Stockholm, but on 1 April 2006 the Swedish Football Association (SvFF) made the decision to build the new stadium in Solna.
+Initially there were plans to build a new national stadium close to the indoor venue Ericsson Globe in Johanneshov in southern Stockholm, but on 1 April 2006 the Swedish Football Association (SvFF) made the decision to build the new stadium in Solna.
 It was calculated to cost around 1.9 billion kronor (202 million euro) to complete.
 The estimated cost before construction had begun was 2.3 billion kronor.
 It replaced Råsunda Stadium, Sweden's former national arena for football.
 Råsunda was torn down and replaced by some 700 flats and office buildings.